An Efficient Augmented Lagrangian Method with Semismooth Newton Solver for Total Generalized Variation: Semismooth Newton method and Newton derivative

-The nonsigularity of the corresponding Newton derivative is guaranteed by Theorem \ref{thm:posi:primal}, \eqref{eq:inverse:newton:deri} and \eqref{eq:inverse:dual:ssn}.
-Now, let's turn to the stopping criterion of ALM which is important for its convergence.
-For more discussion of the convergence of the perturbed semismooth Newton method including the primal-dual semismooth Newton method as in \ref{alm:SSN_PDP} and \ref{alm:SSN_PDP:dual}, we refer to \cite{SH,HS}.
-It is well-known that ALM is essentially the proximal point method applying to the dual problem \cite{Roc1, Roc2}.
+The boundedness $\mathcal{V}_{+}^l$ also follows which means that there exists $C>0$ such that $\| \mathcal{V}_{+}^l \| \leq C$.
+Now with Theorem 4.1 of \cite{SH}, we conclude that $x^l$ converges to $x_*^{k+1}$ linearly.
+Furthermore, with this convergence, we can get that $\mathcal{V}_{+}^l$ converges to $\mathcal{V}(x_*^{k+1})$.
+Finally, with Theorem 4.2 of \cite{SH}, we obtain the superliner convergence of $x^l$ locally. \end{proof} The condition of Proposition \ref{prop:near} can be satisfied if each $x^{k}$ obtained from the previous ALM iteration gives an initial value that is sufficiently close to the solution $x_*^{k+1}$ of \eqref{eq:inverse:newton:deri}.
+It is known that ALM is essentially the proximal point method applying to the dual problem \cite{Roc1, Roc2}.
 The convergence and the corresponding rate of augmented Lagrangian method are thus closely related to the convergence of the proximal point algorithm.
 Especially, the local linear convergence of the multipliers or primal and dual variables is mainly determined by the metric subregularities of the corresponding monotone operators \cite{Roc1,Roc2, LE, LU}.
-Here, we follow the standard stopping criterion for the inexact augmented Lagrangian method \cite{Roc1, Roc2} and \cite{LST, ZZST} with notation $\Phi_k(u,w,h_1,h_2): =L_{\sigma_k}(u,w,h_1,h_2;\lambda^k,\mu^k)$, $h:=(h_1,h_2)$ and the same notation $x_1 = (u,w)$ as before,
+Now, let us turn to the stopping criterion of ALM which is important for its convergence.
+With notation $\Phi_k(u,w,h_1,h_2): =L_{\sigma_k}(u,w,h_1,h_2;\lambda^k,\mu^k)$, $h:=(h_1,h_2)$, and $x_1 = (u,w)$ as before, we follow the stopping criterion for the inexact augmented Lagrangian method which is originated from \cite{Roc1, Roc2} and employed in \cite{LST, ZZST, ZST}